Mariners lining up their rotation as spring camp moves into closing days

 Club officials are weighing the possibility of starting Iwakuma in the second game, which will probably position Paxton and Smyly back-to-back in the final two games against the Astros at Minute Maid Park.

-Here’s the reason: Whichever pitcher starts the third game will be lined up to face the Astros again April 10 in the home opener at Safeco Field.
+Here’s the key point: Whichever pitcher starts the third game will be lined up to face the Astros again April 10 in the home opener at Safeco Field.

 The Mariners’ apparent preference is for Iwakuma to face the Angels in the second series rather than open the season with two starts against Houston — and it’s easy to see why.